 It has even been shown that moral development is not invariantly moving from low to high but can regress.
-So far, regression has been found in low track secondary school graduates, whose moral judgment competence erodes after leaving school at age 15 (Lind, 2002), and in medical students (see Helkama et al., 2003, and Lind, 2000b).
-"The experience of medical education appears to inhibit the increase of moral reasoning of medical students that otherwise would be expected of young adults of that age and education level."
-(Self et al., 1996, p.
+So far, regression has been found in low track secondary school graduates, whose moral judgment competence erodes after leaving school at age 15 (Lind, 2002), and in medical students.
+"The experience of medical education appears to inhibit the increase of moral reasoning of medical students that otherwise would be expected of young adults of that age and education level" (Self et al., 1996, p.
 444).
 Medical education does not only seem to inhibit moral development but to cause moral regression, as Schillinger (2006) found in her cross-national study of students in the fields of medicine, psychology and business administration in Brazil, Germany and Switzerland.
-Hence good education, not age is the driving force for moral development.
+Hence good education, not age is the driving force for moral development (Lind, 2000b; Helkama et al., 2003; Schillinger, 2006; Slovácková & Slovácková 2007; Feitosa et al., 2013).
+So we can no longer assert that moral competencies develop in an invariant sequence, merely driven by biological age.

 Good education means, as Kohlberg (1984) and Sprinthall et al. (1993) maintain, a learning environment which provides opportunities for responsibility-taking (not role-playing) and guided reflection (Lind, 2000a; Nowak & Lind, in press).
 In her comparative study of university students in Brazil, Germany, and Switzerland, Schillinger (2006) shows that, indeed, the regression of moral judgment competence is due to a lack of opportunities for responsibility-taking and guided reflection.
 Medical, psychology and business students who report to have at least some such opportunities show moral progression.
-In her study of Romanian university students, Iuliana Lupu (in prep.) provides also evidence that these opportunities are causally linked to students' moral development.
+In two studies of university students in Romania and in Iran, Iuliana Lupu (2009) and Saeidi-Parvaneh (2011) provide support strong evidence that opportunities for responsibility-taking are causally linked to students' moral development.